ysoroka/VR-Rollercoaster/README.md

 # VR Roller Coaster
 This is a brand-new interactive virtual reality roller coaster application deployed for HTC Vive.
 Application includes an immersive roller coaster experience and functionalities of dynamical choice of tracks, change of play modes, object interaction.
 Additionally, user discomfort recorder is included, logging real-time user feedback during the game.
 The latest Tobii eye tracking is used for object interaction and feedback recording.
+{: style="text-align: justify"}

 ### Copyright and attribution